-Seeds random number generation with the specifed algorithm and time-dependent data if AlgOrStateOrExpState is an algorithm.
+Seeds random number generation with the specified algorithm and time-dependent data if AlgOrStateOrExpState is an algorithm.
+Alg = default is an alias for the default algorithm.

 Otherwise recreates the exported seed in the process dictionary, and returns the state.
 See also export\seed/0.